An introduction to Uterine Fibroids as benign tmours

 Uterine fibroids are benign growths of the uterine muscle occurring in 30-40% of women.
 The aetiology of fibroids remains the subject of research but genetics is an important factor the condition being more common in Afro Caribbean women.

-They may press on nerves causing backache and sciatica and be
+Fibroids may press on nerves causing backache and sciatica and can cause

 The usual treatment for fibroids is hysterectomy which is carried out in approximately 30,000 women a year in the UK